Connecting beyond demographics: the power of personalized marketing

 The future of marketing

-The way I see it, this can be a distraction.
+Get the guideThe way I see it, this can be a distraction.
 While age certainly plays a role in shaping attitudes and preferences, it’s just one piece of the puzzle.
 It’s not the be-all and end-all of customer behavior.

-As Kim Parker, Director of Social Trends Research at Pew Research Center, a pioneer in generational research, puts it
+As Kim Parker, Director of Social Trends Research at Pew Research Center, a pioneer in generational research, puts it:

 “The question isn’t whether young adults today are different from middle-aged or older adults today.
 The question is whether young adults today are different from young adults at some specific point in the past […] As many critics of generational research point out, there is a great diversity of thought, experience, and behavior within generations […] By choosing not to use the standard generational labels when they’re not appropriate, we can avoid reinforcing harmful stereotypes or oversimplifying people’s complex lived experiences.”